Sheshank-singh/Virtual-Banking/README.md

   1. Django 3.x
   2. Mysql

 ## Steps to execute the code :

-### Step 1 :
+### 1. Set up the database

+Change the password of the database in final/bank/settings.py which you have used for mysql

+--Use the command to create the database

+>> mysql -u root -p
+>> Enter the password
+>> create database Bank_DB;

+### 2. Create the migration for the database

+ >>python manage.py makemigrations
+ >>python manage.py migrate

+### 3. Run the Project

-python manage.py runserver
+>>python manage.py runserver

 ( This will start the webapp in localhost )

-### Step 2 : Change mySQL root password

-file path : final/bank/settings.py